 - Updating less energy efficient windows: Double glazing comes in many different flavours.
 Early double glazing was certainly better than single-pane glazing, but there have been many advances in glazing over the last few years.
 Modern “Low-E” windows are filled with a special low emissivity gas to ensure that short-wavelength heat from the winter sun is allowed into your home, but that the heat inside your home does not leak out.
 This saves you a lot of money on your heating bills and keeps the temperature of your home comfortable all-year-round.

 - Poor security: Many older windows feature simple locks (or worse, no locks at all).
 Not only is this dangerous from a security point of view, but it could also be costing you a lot of money.
 Improving the security of your windows may result in lower insurance premiums.

 Damaged hinges and dropped sashes can be repaired for you by a specialist.

 Issues with seals, however, are more difficult to repair (but not impossible).
 If you are unsure whether you should repair or replace your double glazing, consult a company such as Window Doctor, who can examine your windows and offer advice, as well as a free quotation.

 Replacing your windows will require a substantial up-front investment, but over time that investment will pay for itself.
 If you do not have double glazing at the moment, speak to your local authority to see if they offer any financial aid for people looking to make their homes more environmentally friendly.
-For advice, get in touch with the professionals at Stormclad.
+For advice or for the very best in windows, doors, conservatories, and more, get in touch with the professionals at Stormclad.